 The American Lung Association's Freedom From Smoking® Program is offered at MetroHealth Medical Center, our satellite clinics, and at community centers such as libraries.
-This seven-week program provides the skills, tools, and support needed to successfully stop smoking.
+This 8-session program provides the skills, tools, and support needed to successfully stop smoking.
 The classes are offered in English.

 Freedom From Smoking provides the kind of motivation, encouragement and support needed to stop smoking for good.
 A quit-smoking counselor, trained by the American Lung Association, teaches you how to identify your addiction to nicotine and what it takes to overcome the cravings.
 Group sessions highlight how to keep from relapsing and effective relaxation and stress reduction techniques.